-Looking for the top 100 baby names for boys in 2019 or the top 100 baby names for girls in 2019?
+Looking for the top 100 baby names for boys in 2022 or the top 100 baby girl names in 2022?
+We have them all here.
 We also include some great advice on things to consider when choosing baby names.

 Are you searching for ideas for baby names?
 Check out the names below for a list of International favourites as well as a list of the top baby names in New Zealand.

 When considering baby names there are a few things to consider – trends and traditions, nicknames and meanings.
 Some names are banned in New Zealand.
 And, most importantly, once you choose a name, it has to last a lifetime… literally!

 Choosing a baby name can be quite tricky.